-ALONG WITH IGT, OUR TRAVEL PARTNER…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY
+TOGETHER WITH OUR TRAVEL PARTNER, IGT…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY

 SAMPLE 11-DAY HOLY LAND ITINERARY

 Day 1 – New York / Newark / Boston / Miami / Los Angeles / San Francisco / Toronto (These cities serve Israel with non-stop flights) Tour members meet at one of these international gateway cities for check-in.
 Dinner & breakfast are served during our flight to Israel and we have time to rest.

 Day 2 – Tel Aviv We arrive in Israel at Ben Gurion Airport.
 After brief airport formalities & baggage claim, we meet our guide and are escorted to our waiting motorcoach.
 We proceed to our hotel in Tel Aviv for check-in, dinner, and overnight.
 If time permits, we will visit the ancient port of Joppa (Jaffa), and the House of Simon the Tanner on the way to the hotel.
 (Early morning arrivals may go directly to Tiberias with part of Day 3 sightseeing en route.)